ipetkov/crane/docs/API.md

 * `configurePhase`: the commands used by the configure phase of the derivation
   - Default value: the configure phase will run `preConfigureHooks` hooks, then run `postConfigure` hooks
+* `doIncludeCrossToolchainEnv`: enables the default configuration of the cross-compilation toolchain using `mkCrossToolchainEnv`.
+Useful if you want to perform this configuration yourself.
+  - Default value: `true`
 * `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
   - Default value: `true`